Andrew Melnyk, Director of Undergraduate Studies

 I'm interested in all aspects of the philosophy of mind and in many aspects of general philosophy of science and of metaphysics.
 In most of my work, I've tried to formulate a comprehensive thesis of physicalism (or materialism) in terms of a carefully-defined relation of realization, to explore the implications of physicalism for various reductionist theses, to defend its consistency with causal claims made in the special sciences and everyday life, and to display empirical evidence that it is true.
 I've also written about naturalism, philosophical methodology, and (a little bit) the philosophy of language.

-Currently, I'm finishing a book manuscript (under contract with Oxford University Press) in which I try to explain why it might seem to us that phenomenal consciousness couldn't be purely physical, even if in fact it is.
+A new book, Phenomenal Properties and the Intuition of Distinctness: The View from the Inside, will be published by Oxford University Press in late Spring 2025.
+In it, I try to explain why it might seem to us that phenomenal consciousness couldn't possibly be purely physical, even if in fact it is.

 Teaching